ChulanZhang/Agile3D/README.md

 ### 1.3.
 Access the embedded GPU for running experiment and the desktop GPU for evaluation
 Then you can use ssh to access our embedded GPU for running experiment and desktop GPU for evaluation.
 ```
-# ssh into the embedded GPU
+# ssh into the Orin embedded GPU
 ssh -i mobisys2025.pem agile3d@172.30.53.226
 # ssh into the desktop GPU
 ssh -i mobisys2025.pem agile3d@172.30.166.233

-# list the tmux sessions
-tmux ls
-# we already have the docker environment running in the tmux session on both the embedded and desktop GPUs
+# we already have the docker environment running on both the embedded and desktop GPUs
-tmux a -t mobisys2025
+# On the Orin embedded GPU
+docker exec -it d94aaeae45f7 /bin/bash
+# On the desktop GPU
+docker exec -it mobisys2025 /bin/bash
 ```

 ## 2. Run the Experiments and Evaluations